DiklaS/Final-Project-Dikla/README.md

-# Ride Bike- Client side
+# Final Project- Ride Bike- Client side

 ### Demo link:

 Access my site at https://github.com/DiklaS/Final-Project-Dikla

-### Credits
+### To start the Project: npm start

-List of contriubutors:
+### Created By

-Dikla Shaked, Web developer
+This project was created by Dikla Shaked as part of Full Stack Development course.